M University of Minnesota

 Printing to Toshiba copiers

-To print to the Tosiba copiers (358c and 431c), you need to specify your Department printing code.
+To print to the Toshiba color copiers in PAN, MIFA and FTPI, you need to specify your Department printing code.
 This is tedious to specify on the CUPS command line, but it can be done using the DCDigit1… DCDigit5 options.

 Say your Department Code is 10203.
 Your command to print would be:

 You can avoid having to specify the code every time, by storing it using lpoptions.
-For example:
+For example, to first store your code and then print a file:

 Note there are several possible places for your output to be delivered; you can control this using the OutputTray option.
 The default is the Inner tray (beneath the control panel).